Skip to main content

 Can I just not declare my conviction on the eTA form?+

-My eTA application has been pending for 14 months — what can I do?+
+My eTA application has been pending for many months, what can I do?+

-Extended processing for criminal admissibility reviews is expected.
-You can submit a webform inquiry to IRCC after the standard processing time has elapsed.
-In parallel, consider applying for a TRP — you do not need to wait for the eTA decision before pursuing a TRP.
+A flagged application under manual criminal admissibility review can take much longer than a standard eTA, and IRCC does not publish a set processing time for these files.
+You can submit a webform inquiry to IRCC if your application has been pending for an extended period.
+In parallel, consider applying for a TRP, you do not need to wait for the eTA decision before pursuing a TRP.
 A TRP via a Canadian visa office may be approved faster than a long-pending eTA criminal review.

 I had a DUI in the US.
 Do I need an eTA or can I drive across the border?+